USS Fort Hindman

-Assigned to the Mississippi Squadron
+History

-Fort Hindman, a side wheel steamer, was purchased 14 March 1863 as James Thompson; she was converted into a river gunboat by the addition of timber bulwarks and thin iron plate: a style of warship commonly referred to as a "tinclad".
-She joined the Mississippi Squadron in April 1863, Acting Volunteer Lieutenant Thomas O. Selfridge, Jr. in command; was renamed Manitou 23 March 1863; and renamed Fort Hindman 8 November 1863.
+The ship was purchased 14 March 1863 as James Thompson, a side wheel steamer; she was converted into a river gunboat by the addition of timber bulwarks and thin iron plate: a style of warship commonly referred to as a "tinclad".

+She joined the Mississippi Squadron in April 1863, Acting Volunteer Lieutenant Thomas O. Selfridge Jr. in command; was renamed Manitou 23 March 1863; and renamed Fort Hindman 8 November 1863.
 The USS Fort Hindman was designed to patrol in shallow waters and small tributaries where heavier ironclads could not enter.
 Her light armor was only intended to stop small arms fire.

-Patrolling the Mississippi and adjacent rivers

 In July 1863, the steamer headed an expedition up the Little Red River, a tributary of the Black River, and captured quantities of ordnance and Confederate Government provisions, as well as the heavier Federal ironclad Louisville.

-She continued to patrol the central Mississippi River and its tributaries, taking a Confederate merchantman prize in the Red River 1 March, engaging Confederate sharpshooters and a battery ashore in the Black and later that day in the Ouachita River.
+She continued to patrol the central Mississippi River and its tributaries, taking a Confederate merchantman prize in the Red River on 1 March 1864, engaging Confederate sharpshooters and a battery ashore in the Black River and later that day in the Ouachita River.

+On 2 March 1864, during an engagement near Harrisonburg, Louisiana, Ordinary Seaman James K. L. Duncan threw a burning cartridge overboard after it was set afire by an exploding shell, and Ordinary Seaman Hugh Molloy loaded one of the ships guns from an exposed position after a shipmate had been mortally wounded.
+Both Duncan and Molloy were later awarded the Medal of Honor for their heroism in the engagement.

 During the expedition, Fort Hindman transported troops and prisoners of war, over and over again engaged Confederate batteries, and took part in the passage of the falls off Alexandria, Louisiana, on 8 May.

 Moving to a more southerly patrol area, Fort Hindman operated in the rivers and bayous of Louisiana, occasionally returning to Natchez, Mississippi.

-Post-war decommissioning and sale

 She arrived at Mound City, Illinois, 1 August 1865.
-There she was decommissioned 3 August 1865, and sold 17 August 1865.
+There she was decommissioned on 3 August 1865, and sold on 17 August 1865.